Ezmert13/calculator-api/README.md

 ```

 ## Code style
-We use PEP* and flake8 for formatting.
+We use PEP8 and flake8 for formatting.
 To check style locally:
 `flake8 .`